salvium/salvium_docs/docs/THE PROJECT/carrot.md

 ## Integration with Salvium

-Salvium builds on CARROT by:
+Salvium is implementing CARROT by:

 1. Implementing Core Addressing: Using the CARROT addressing scheme as a foundation
-2. Extending with SPARC: Adding spend proofs and anonymized returns capabilities
+2. Planning Extension with SPARC: Adding spend proofs and anonymized returns capabilities
-3. Optimizing for Compliance: Adapting CARROT to work within regulatory frameworks while maintaining [privacy features](../THE%20PROTOCOL/About%20Privacy.md)
+3. Optimizing for Compliance: Adapting CARROT to work within regulatory frameworks while maintaining privacy features

+## Migration Considerations

+> **Note**
+>
+> Salvium is currently evaluating the migration process to CARROT.
+Users will need to create new wallets to access CARROT features when implemented.

+The migration to CARROT will involve:

+- New wallet generation for users who want to use CARROT features
+- Transferring funds from legacy to new CARROT-enabled wallets
+- Updated wallet software supporting the new addressing scheme
+- Backward compatibility for a transition period, allowing existing wallets to continue functioning

 ## Quantum Resistance Considerations